Treeki/Kamek/README.md

 To build and run the Kamek linker:

-- .NET Framework 4.5 *(Mono support for non-Windows OSes is a definite goal, may not be functional just yet)*
+- .NET Framework 6.0 (installable on both Windows and non-Windows OSes)

 To compile code: